Managing Spectrum – Making the Most of a Valuable Resource

 The GSMA’s mission is to ensure spectrum is managed in a fair, transparent and predictable way with minimal delay to maximise the benefits for all.

 Mobile networks are the fastest and most affordable way of connecting people to voice and data services all over the world.
 Effective spectrum management is critical to support the investment required to further expand mobile access.
 It is needed to meet the rapid increase in demand particularly for data services and enhance the quality and coverage of services offered.

-The basic tenants of a successful spectrum management strategy are ensuring access to sufficient spectrum, providing predictability and avoiding costly restrictions.
+The basic tenants of a successful managing spectrum successfully are ensuring access to sufficient spectrum, providing predictability and avoiding costly restrictions.

 When it comes to awarding spectrum, there is no single best approach.
 Whether an auction or another method (such as administrative assignment) is adopted, the implementation of the approach is important.